 a PBAC considerations of molnupiravir, July 2023 PBAC meeting and nirmatrelvir and ritonavir, November 2023 PBAC meeting.

-As detailed in , there were inconsistencies across different sections of the submission in the assumed number of doses administered in different patient subgroups.
+As detailed in Table 4, there were inconsistencies across different sections of the submission in the assumed number of doses administered in different patient subgroups.
 The economic analysis assumes that, when used, raxtozinameran will be used the maximum number of times recommended by ATAGI e.g., where the ATAGI recommendation for immunocompromised people aged 18-74 years is for administration of a vaccine every 12 months but advises these individuals “can consider” a dose every 6 months based on individual risk-benefit assessment, the submission’s base case assumed that all immunocompromised people aged 18-74 who elect to use raxtozinameran will be administered two doses; this impacts both costs and effectiveness assumed in the economic analysis.
-In summary, the economic analysis assumed maximum use of raxtozinameran in those receiving boosters and also applied the maximum estimated VE that is applicable ().
-Revised treatment assumptions were provided in the PSCR that were aligned with Section 4, however some of these were not consistent with ATAGI advice (see ).
+In summary, the economic analysis assumed maximum use of raxtozinameran in those receiving boosters and also applied the maximum estimated VE that is applicable (Table 12).
+Revised treatment assumptions were provided in the PSCR that were aligned with Section 4, however some of these were not consistent with ATAGI advice (see Table 4).

 The submission acknowledged the significant issues associated with the application of current epidemiological data and clinical evidence to the target populations and the current treatment landscape of COVID-19.
 These issues included: